This is part one of a two-part itinerary covering both the North and South Islands of New Zealand. Read part 2 (5 days in NZ’s North Island)

 Driving in New Zealand

-Cars in New Zealand are right-hand drive so we eased into being on the roads pretty quickly.
+New Zealand is right-hand drive.
 Just take note of single-lane bridge crossings — if you see a red sign, you’ll need to give way to vehicles coming from the opposite end.
 If it’s blue, you have the right of way.

 Our car rental from Hertz brought us through the many scenic roads from day three in Queenstown up till the morning of day eleven before we caught our flight to the North Island.